NVIDIA/DIGITS/examples/autoencoder/README.md

 ## Model creation (Tensorflow)

 The following example was made using TensorFlow-Slim.
-However ou can also do this in vanilla Tensorflow and Keras
+However you can also do this in vanilla Tensorflow and Keras

 Select the dataset you just created and under the `Custom network` tab, select `Tensorflow`.
 There you can paste the following network definition:
 ```python